jvhagey/Tutorials/pages/mydoc/mydoc_wdl.md

 }
 ```

-Open this file in a text editor and add in the location for the files of interest. *Make sure you provide FULL PATH to fastq files!*
+Open this file in a text editor and add in the location for the files of interest. **Make sure you provide FULL PATH to fastq files!**

+{% include important.html content="**For the below file I had to change the full path to `$PATH` for security reasons so make sure you put the full path!!**" markdown="span" %}

 ```
 {
-  "converted_smake.fastq_R1": "/scicomp/home-pure/qpk9/TOAST/files/40457_Human_L001_R1.fastq",
+  "converted_smake.fastq_R1": "/$PATH/files/40457_Human_L001_R1.fastq",
   "converted_smake.base_name2": "40457_Human_L001_R2",
-  "converted_smake.fastq_R2": "/scicomp/home-pure/qpk9/TOAST/files/40457_Human_L001_R2.fastq",
+  "converted_smake.fastq_R2": "/$PATH/files/40457_Human_L001_R2.fastq",
   "converted_smake.base_name1": "40457_Human_L001_R1"
 }
 ```